 Residents, businesses, community organizations, and Town committees and staff all had opportunities to guide this plan.
 Through workshops, surveys, and conversations our community shared their priorities and ideas to help refine the actions recommended in this plan and shape our efforts to address climate change.

 Staff and FSAB led direct individual and group conversations with stakeholders (Town committees, local organizations, businesses, State representatives, nonprofits etc.) across 8 months.

-Freeport High School Environmental Club Event and Middle School online poll addresses respondents to surveys, polls. and online activities

-Town mailer with information went out to
+respondents to surveys, polls, and online activities Town mailer with information went out to